richcannings/halikey-tools/README.md

 ## Audio Outputs

 ### Sidetone (Default Audio Device)
-- 575 Hz tone with smooth attack/release envelope
+- Default 575 Hz tone (configurable with `--tone`)
+- Smooth attack/release envelope
 - Goes to your default speakers/headphones
 - Pleasant for practice

 ### Clean CW Output (Optional)
+- Same frequency as sidetone
 - Instant on/off without envelope
 - Specify device with `--output`
 - Perfect for feeding into wfview or logging software